Updated

 The “Kiddie Tax”

-Under IRS rules, a child who earns less than $900 in wages will have their unearned income (dividends, interest, capital gains) taxed as follows:
+Under IRS rules for 2026, most children’s unearned income (dividends, interest, capital gains) is federally taxed as follows:

 Note: The IRS updates these thresholds regularly.
-Children who earn significant wages will have a different standard deduction.
+Children who earn wages may have a different standard deduction.
+State and local tax thresholds may be lower than federal thresholds.
 Learn more.

 How Tax-Gain Harvesting could lower your child’s future taxes